countable-web/ops-manual/devops/DEVOPS.rst

 Troubleshooting Jenkins
 -----------------------

+-  Note: If you are ever logging into a jenkins slave with SSH, and touching anything in the /home/jenkins/workspace folder, please switch to the jenkins user first with `sudo su jenkins`.
+This will prevent permission problems when the jenkins job runs again, and will prevent you from being tempted to run commands with `sudo` which is a bad idea in this folder due to the aforementioned permission warning.
 -  Look at the console log from your Jenkins Job
 -  Test that a fresh clone of your project works with the commands your Jenkins job runs.